-Our team at View Point often hears the same questions from our customers: “Is something wrong with my windows when there is moisture on the inside?”
-Or, “Why is water accumulating on my windows?
+Our team at View Point often hears the same questions from our customers: “Is something wrong with my windows when there is moisture on the inside?” or “Why does condensation forms on the inside” or “Why is water accumulating on my windows?
 Most Boise, ID homeowners don’t need to worry about condensation.
 But, it never hurts to talk to an experienced team for personal recommendations.

 Condensation on New Vinyl Windows

-Is it a bad sign if you notice condensation on the inside of your new vinyl windows?
-It might seem alarming if your old windows didn’t accumulate moisture, and you are seeing the moisture now.
+Is it a bad sign if you notice condensation forms on the inside of your new vinyl windows? is condensation on windows bad?
+The truth is, It might seem alarming if your old windows didn’t accumulate moisture, and you are seeing the moisture now.

 Why You See Condensation on the Windows